 - Remove from the oven and allow to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls (not rolled in sugar) freeze well for up to 3 months.
 Roll frozen dough balls in the sugar and bake for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

-- A couple brands I favor: Grandma’s Robust Molasses, Grandma’s Unsulphured Molasses, or Wholesome!’s Organic Molasses (this stuff is potent and delicious!
+- Molasses: A couple brands I favor– Grandma’s Robust Molasses, Grandma’s Unsulphured Molasses, or Wholesome!’s Organic Molasses (this stuff is potent and delicious!
 It’s what I used in these pictured cookies.)

-- I used 1/3 cup of granulated sugar and 1/3 cup of a coarse sugar, like sugar in the raw, for rolling.
+- Sugar: I used 1/3 cup of granulated sugar and 1/3 cup of a coarse sugar, like Sugar in the Raw, for rolling.
 I liked the larger granules on these cookies!
 You can roll in ALL granulated sugar or ALL coarse sugar.
-Whichever you'd like.
+Whichever you’d like.